Critically Slow Hilbert-Space Ergodicity in Quantum Morphic Drives

-In Fig.~\ref{fig:03} we plot the trace distances of the temporal ensemble from the uniformly random ensemble for some morphic drives constructed from words with choices of $w_0$\,$,$\,$w_1$ of length at most 3.
-We find three distinct behaviors: first, drives which display ``regular" CHSE (green lines), in the form of a power-law decay, regardless of system dimension; these include the generalized Fibonacci drives ($0$\,$\to$\,$0^m1$,$1$\,$\to$\,$0$) studied in \cite{Pilatowsky2023} as well as generalizations like the Octonacci drive $(0$\,$\to$\,$010$\,$,$\,$1$\,$\to$\,$0)$~\cite{oeisOcto}.
+In Fig.~\ref{fig:03} we plot the trace distances between the temporal and Haar ensembles for some morphic drives constructed from words with choices of $w_0$ and $w_1$ of length at most 3.
+We find three distinct behaviors: first, drives which display ``regular" CHSE~(green lines), in the form of a power-law decay, regardless of dimension; these include the generalized Fibonacci drives ($0$\,$\to$\,$0^m1$, $1$\,$\to$\,$0$) studied in \cite{Pilatowsky2023} and generalizations like the Octonacci drive $(0$\,$\to$\,$010$, $1$\,$\to$\,$0)$~\cite{oeisOcto}.
 Second, drives which appear to display CS-CHSE (yellow-red lines) for a qubit~[Fig.~\ref{fig:03}(a)], which include the TMD, but also drives from other sequences, like the period-doubling word $(0$\,$\to$\,$01, 1$\,$\to$\,$00)$~\cite{oeisPeriodDoubling}.
-This shows that CS-CHSE is not particular to the TMD, though more work needs to be done to establish a general criterion for when a morphic drive can be expected to exhibit CS-CHSE.
-We find though that CS-CHSE generally vanishes with increasing Hilbert-space dimension~[Fig.~\ref{fig:03}(b)].
-Third, there is a small proportion of drives (black/gray lines) which exhibit a third behavior, a yet slower decay of the trace distance, present for any dimension.
-However, these have arguably a trivial origin, as the underlying words have arbitrarily long streaks of repeated characters (e.g.~for $0$\,$\to$\,$001, 1$\,$\to$\,$11$, each substitution doubles the length of the blocks of 1's)~\footnote{This is unlike the TMW, which is {\it cubefree}~\cite{oeisTM} ---no word appears repeated more that twice.}; hence our term `asymptotically Floquet drives' for them.
+This shows that CS-CHSE is not particular to the TMD.
+While in the present examples CS-CHSE is seen to vanish with increasing Hilbert-space dimension~[Fig.\ref{fig:03}~(b)], understanding if there are more general morphic drives wherein CS-CHSE survives in the many-body regime would be an important direction for future work.
+Third, there is a small proportion of drives (black and gray lines) which exhibit a yet slower decay of the trace distance, present for any dimension.
+However, these have arguably a trivial origin, as the underlying words have arbitrarily long streaks of repeated characters (e.g.~for $0$\,$\to$\,$001, 1$\,$\to$\,$11$, each substitution doubles the length of the blocks of 1's)~\footnote{This is unlike the TMW, which is {\it cubefree}~\cite{oeisTM} ---no word appears repeated more that twice.}; hence, we term them `asymptotically Floquet drives'.
 Nevertheless, given that asymptotically Floquet drives are strictly speaking aperiodic, it is an open and nontrivial question whether CHSE is ultimately achieved or not in their dynamics.
-We see that there is a rich interplay between the combinatorial structure and complexity of the aperiodic morphic words, and the degree of ergodicity in the quantum drives they generate, which deserves to be better studied.
+We see that there is a rich interplay between the combinatorial structure and complexity of the aperiodic morphic words and the degree of ergodicity in the quantum drives they generate, which deserves to be better studied.